PyThaiNLP/tutorials/README.md

 ## Contributing

-    1. Upload Jupyter notebook to `source/notenooks`
+1. Upload Jupyter notebook to `source/notebooks`
 2. Run `make html` to build HTML document from notebooks
+3. The generated HTML files will be in `build/html`